timescale/docs/promscale/send-data/jaeger.md

 ---

 # Send Jaeger traces to Promscale
-Promscale natively supports both Jaeger gRPC based remote storage(Promscale >= 0.14.0) and OpenTelemetry Protocol (OTLP) for traces.
+On Promscale&nbsp;0.14.0 and above, you can natively use Jaeger gRPC based remote storage.
+On Promscale&nbsp;0.11.0 and above, you can natively use OpenTelemetry Protocol (OTLP) for traces.
 To ingest Jaeger traces to Promscale, you can either:

 * Use the Jaeger Collector to ingest Jaeger spans directly to configured